Land0fChocolate/NewEmeraldRomHack/README.md

 	- All item use, except for Poke Balls, is disabled from battles by default.
 NPCs don't use items either.
 Players may re-enable items in the options menu if they wish.
 - Deoxys is able to change forms by interacting with meteorites in the overworld.
 - Groomer service to raise Pokemon friendship is added.
 - IV buffer service added.
+Bottle Caps are used to trade for this service.
+A Pokemon can gain 8 IVs per Bottle Cap, or have all their IVs set to max with a Gold Bottle Cap.
 - Better berry trees
 	- Yield rates have increased.
 	- Interaction with berry trees and soil patches is quicker.